top of page

 - Eastside Bar and Grill

-In 2020, Ryan Barclay moved to Portland, Oregon and assembled a new team of highly skilled and groove laden musicians.
-With a solid vision for wanting a band full of energy, authenticity, and heavy blues influenced rock and roll - they spearhead their way through venues.
+In 2020, Ryan moved to Portland, Oregon and assembled a new team of skilled and groove laden musicians.
+With a solid vision for wanting a band full of energy, authenticity, and heavy rock and roll - the journey began again.
 Wild Horse has played a variety of stages, dive bars, blues clubs, fundraisers, and festivals.

 Growing up, Ryan Barclay would attend his father's live shows at local venues.
-His father being an accomplished musician and Musicians Institute of Technology graduate, he soaked up music including, but not limited to John Coltrane, Stevie Ray Vaughan, Mike Stern, AC/DC, Doyle Bramhall II, and Joe Bonamassa.
-This would prove to influence his ability to write not just for his own band, but also indie videogames and theater productions.
+His father being an accomplished musician and Musicians Institute of Technology graduate, he soaked up and learned music including, but not limited to Jimi Hendrix, John Coltrane, Stevie Ray Vaughan, Mike Stern, AC/DC, Doyle Bramhall II, and Joe Bonamassa.

 Chris Rourke, aka "Hooey Bee", was raised in the West Coast, but learned his roots in the south, where he cut his bass playing teeth on Led Zeppelin and Black Sabbath.
 Hooey found success later in life with jug band music; America's backbone for rock and roll.
 He has played all across the United States, and adds an amazing bottom end to keep the ship sailing.